Last updated Mar. 13, 2023 by Charles Zemub

-Physician’s assistants usually work full-time hours Monday through Friday, with some weekends spent working as well, depending on how busy their clinic gets throughout the week (you can expect around 40 hours per week).
+Physician’s assistants usually work full-time hours Monday through Friday, with some weekends spent working, depending on how busy their clinic gets throughout the week (you can expect around 40 hours per week).

 If you’re interested in earning more money, then becoming a software developer is something you should consider.
-According to the Bureau of Labor Statistics (BLS), the median annual wage for all computer programmers and systems analysts was $102,280 in May 2017 — almost double what it was 20 years ago!
+According to the Bureau of Labor Statistics (BLS), the median annual wage for all computer programmers and systems analysts was $102,280 in May 2017 — almost double 20 years ago!

-Here’s what it takes: You need at least a bachelor’s degree in computer science or a related field; experience working on multiple projects at once; strong communication skills; good time management skills; excellent problem-solving abilities, and creativity
+Here’s what it takes: You need a bachelor’s degree in computer science or a related field; experience working on multiple projects at once; strong communication skills; good time management skills, excellent problem-solving abilities, and creativity.

 Each state licenses NPS they practice in and must demonstrate knowledge of medical terminology through licensure exams.

 Personal finance adviser